Botanism/botanist-website/storage/app/doc/en/commands/time/_main_.md

     remind &lt;date&gt; [message...]
   </div>
   <div class="command-desc">
-    <p>returns the specified message after the specified amount of time.
+    <p>Returns the specified message after the specified amount of time.
 To precise the delay before sending the message use the following format: `1d15h6m1s` where `d` stands for days, `h` for hours, `m` for minutes and `s` for seconds.
 The numbers preceding them must be integers and represent the number of units to wait for (be it days, hours, minutes or seconds).
 All other words given as argument will form the message's content and will be sent in PM to the user after the specified delay has elapsed.</p>
   </div>
 </div>